 The ability of 3K3A-APC to improve outcomes on top of the only drug currently approved for the acute treatment of ischemic stroke is very encouraging.
 ZZ Biotech is building on these advantages in developing an improved acute treatment for ischemic stroke in humans.
 3K3A-APC could potentially have a major impact on the $43B total US annual costs due to stroke.

-ZZ Biotech is currently recruiting patients in a multicenter Phase 2 clinical trial of its experimental drug, 3K3A-APC, in patients suffering from acute ischemic stroke.
-The study is being supported by the National Institutes of Health through a pair of NeuroNEXT grants.
+ZZ Biotech has completed a multicenter Phase 2 clinical trial of its experimental drug, 3K3A-APC, in patients suffering from acute ischemic stroke.
+The study, called RHAPSODY, was supported by the National Institutes of Health through a pair of NeuroNEXT grants.